graemerocher/micronaut-oraclecloud-workshop/lab_data_jdbc/lab_data_jdbc.md

     }
     </copy>

-Micronaut Data supports [method patterns](https://micronaut-projects.github.io/micronaut-data/latest/guide/#querying) which are automatically implemented for you at compilation time, producing the appropriate JPA-QL query.
+Micronaut Data supports [method patterns](https://micronaut-projects.github.io/micronaut-data/latest/guide/#querying) which are automatically implemented for you at compilation time, producing the appropriate SQL query.

 Note that the [@Join](https://micronaut-projects.github.io/micronaut-data/latest/api/io/micronaut/data/annotation/Join.html) annotation is used to fetch the associated `Owner` instance for each `Pet` with a single query.